sevren/GoGetTest/README.md

 ## Quick start

 Please ensure that the following ports on your machine are not in use:
-* 8080 - Used for license-manager
+* 8080 - Used for license-manager REST Controller
 * 9090 - Used for license-manager swaggerui
-* 8081 - Used for pairing-manager
+* 8081 - Used for pairing-manager REST Controller
 * 9091 - Used for pairing-manager swaggerui
 * 5672 - used for rabbitmq message communication
 * 15672 - used for rabbitmq management plugin web interface

 There are already pre-built docker hub packages implementing the services.
 You should just need docker-compose and docker installed on the machine that will run this code.

  ### Running without RabbitMQ